 By Frances Katz, Contributing Editor | 04/04/2005

-Persons with diabetes must be able to accurately gauge their food intake to keep their blood glucose regulated.
-Those who successfully manage their condition with diet and exercise are must be aware of the content, component amounts and types of foods they eat.
+Persons with diabetes who successfully manage their condition with diet and exercise are must be made aware of the content, component amounts and types of foods they eat.
 This demands accuracy in label statements.
 Even those regulating their diabetes with insulin pumps must know the components of the foods they eat in order to adjust pump output accordingly.
 (To learn more about diabetes management and exchanges, check out the ADA Web site at www.diabetes.org.)

 FoodProcessing.com is the go-to information source for the food and beverage industry.
 We offer processing best practices as well as new products, equipment and ingredients for food and beverage processors.